Compliance

 Management Structure

 Aozora has a Compliance Management Division and a Legal Division in place as the supervising divisions for compliance and legal risks, and these divisions develop internal rules regarding compliance.
 The two divisions also conduct seminars and e-learning periodically to maintain and improve compliance awareness.
 As a specific action plan to realize our compliance framework, the Compliance Management Division develops annual compliance programs that are disseminated to and implemented by all of Aozora’s officers and employees, including those at Group companies.
-The progress and achievement status of these programs are reported to the Audit and Compliance Committee and the Board of Directors on a semi-annual basis.
+The progress and achievement status of these programs are reported to the Board of Directors on a semi-annual basis.
 Aozora has also established a Code of Ethics and Conduct as a standard of conduct that every officer and employee must remain in compliance with.
 All officers and employees of Aozora, including Group companies, pledge on an annual basis that they understand and comply with the Code of Ethics and Conduct.

 Management Structure

-Customer-oriented Business Management
+Customer-oriented Business Conduct

 Elimination of Anti-social Elements